LeoChen21/BoilerExam-Practical/README.md

 - Back up data with external Drive pref, then clean wipe AWS to prevent future costs.
 - Monitor AWS S3 for possible errors in reference causing uploads to AWS.
 - Set up new CI/CD for local S3 upload/pull code.

+## License
+MiniO uses Apache License 2.0
+- Free to use, modify, distribute.
+- Free use in closed-source.